 Trading Options in a Retirement Account

-There are some options strategies available in a Schwab IRA.
+Fortunately, investors don't need to keep track of all the rules to stay compliant.
 When trading in a Schwab account, the risk management software is designed to reject any trade that would violate the rules.

 Options trading strategies allowed in IRAs